Heidi Minx (writer)

 What social causes are most important to you?

-Is there a particular way you would want to encourage readers to be involved?
+Is there a particular way you would want readers to be involved?

 How would you define social responsibility?

-Do you have any tattoos that relate to your social/charitable beliefs/work?
+Do you have any tattoos that relate to you charitable work?